COVID-19 Preparedness Resources

 September 1, 2020: Governor Cuomo announced the launch of New York's absentee ballot portal where voters can directly request an absentee ballot for the upcoming November 3rd election.

 July 15, 2020: Governor Cuomo extended the eviction moratorium until August 5.

 July 14, 2020: Governor Cuomo Announces New COVID Rental Assistance Program

 Update: A travel enforcement program will commence on July 14th, at airports across the state to help ensure travelers are following quarantine protocols.
 Enforcement teams will be stationed at airports to ensure compliance with the mandatory State Department of Health traveler form, which is being distributed by airlines to passengers flying to New York State.

 Update: Individuals traveling to New York from the following states must quarantine for 14 days.
 The advisory now applies to 34 states, the District of Columbia and Puerto Rico.
-The states and territories are Alabama, Alaska, Arizona, Arkansas, California, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin.
+The states and territories are Alabama, Alaska, Arkansas, Arizona, Delaware, Florida, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming.